 - 6.1.
-You must address all of the relevant assessment criteria in Your application.
+You must address all of the relevant assessment criteria outlined in Part A Industrial Transformation Research Hubs or B - Industrial Transformation Training Centres in Your application.
 We will assess your application based on the weighting given to each criterion.
 Different weightings are assigned to individual criterion. - 6.2.
 The application form asks questions that relate to the assessment criteria.
 The amount of detail and supporting evidence You provide in Your application should be relative to the project size, complexity and grant amount requested.
 The application form includes character, word and page limits.